marquach/DeepRegression/README.md

   - There is no summary of the model yet, which is comparable to the Keras summary
     - it looks like there is also no really summary in python itself [(Link)](https://github.com/TylerYep/torchinfo)
-  - Also, the layers of the distribution parameters are not yet named.
-Same holds for the different layers which represent the parts of used formula.
-    - there is already an idea, which uses a combination of eval() and parse()
-    - better idea is to use privates
   - Also, there are no generic fit(), predict(), plot() and coef() for the torch model
     - Doable but not needed for the proof-of-concept